 - Top internet search engine results

-Avoiding brand devaluation: Conflicting brand names, logos and trademark could be detrimental for businesses as it defame the worth of a brand.
+Conflicting brand names, logos, and trademark could be detrimental to businesses as it defames the worth of a brand.
 No matter whichever side you are in, it may lead to monetary loss and hence it is important for businesses to avoid it right at the beginning.
 Doing a common law trademark research could help companies ensure that they are not devaluing product of other companies and/or their own.